 • an individual 13-19 years old with a qualifying disability

-You can view an eligibility checklist and answer a series of yes and no questions to find out if you qualify for the scholarship.
-You can also view the latest income guidelines from the Maryland State Department of Education.
+View an eligibility checklist and answer a series of yes and no questions to find out if you qualify for the scholarship.
+Also view the latest income guidelines from the Maryland State Department of Education.

-Applications are completed through the Child Care Scholarship Family Portal.
-You will have to submit documentation.
+Applications are completed through the Child Care Scholarship Family Portal and require documentation.
 Completed applications are processed within three business days.

 Working Parents Assistance (WPA) Program